mrpostiga/imame4all/Reloaded/trunk/android/res/raw/readme.txt

 -Netplay port: Let you change port used on netplay.

 -Netplay host delay frame: denotes the maximum number of frames MAME4droid will need to emulate at once to maintain synchonization due to actual network latency.

+-Default MAME data: Restore MAME data to default values (cfg and nvram files).
+Use to fix problems with no input mappings or netplay problems (use on both peers)

 -TV overscan.
 Enable it to apply a 10 pct safe area to correct overscan issues on some TV sets.